Azure/Cloud-Native/website/blog/2022-09-15/aca-java.md

 ## Deploying Java containers in the cloud

 [Azure Container Apps](https://docs.microsoft.com/azure/container-apps/overview) enable application code packaged in containers to run and scale without the overhead of managing cloud infrastructure and container orchestration.
-[GitHub Actions](https://docs.github.com/en/actions) are a great choice for building automated Continuous Integration/Continuous Deployment (CI/CD) workflows.

-In this post I'll show you how to deploy a Java application running on Spring Boot in a containers to Azure Container Registry and Azure App Service.
+In this post I'll show you how to deploy a Java application running on Spring Boot in a container to Azure Container Registry and Azure Container Apps.

-> [!div class="checklist"]
 - Create an Azure Container Registry (ACR) and Azure Container App (ACA) using the Azure portal.
-- Deploy code to the Azure COntainer Registry using AZ ACR BUILD form the Azure CLI.
+- Deploy code to the Azure Container Registry using AZ ACR BUILD form the Azure CLI.
 - Deploy the container from the Azure Container Registry to Azure Container Apps using the Azure portal.